GGSA State Quals

 Misc.

-I won't read evidence at the end of the debate unless you explicitly tell me to and send a compiled card doc.
+I usually don't read evidence at the end of the debate unless debaters explicitly tell me to and send a compiled card doc.

-Read whatever you want - if an argument is truly so bad that it shouldn't be debated, you should be able to beat it with zero cards.
-With that said, there is a clear difference between going for certain args and being actively violent in round, and I have zero tolerance for the latter.
+Read whatever you want - if an argument is truly so bad that it shouldn't be debated, you should be able to beat it with zero cards and three sentences.
+However, if you read an argument that your opponent specifically told you not to/said not to on their wiki or become actively violent in the round, auto-L.

-+0.1 speaks if you make fun of a current cal debater/anyone on the lowell team and i laugh
++0.1 speaks if you make fun of a Cal debater, Cal coach, Debnil Sur, or Jessie Satovsky and I laugh

 I am a parent affiliated with sonoma academy.